 Furthermore, in the wrong hands, credential information can be used to open bank accounts and take out loans.
 These fraudsters run up as much debt as possible, then when the hammer comes down, they are nowhere to be found.
 The tools to anonymise internet users have overtaken the tools to track them.

-Therefore, by exploiting broken authentification fraudsters are able to send credit card transactions, buy Amazon gift cards, or authorise Western Union transfers.
+Therefore, by exploiting broken authentication fraudsters are able to send credit card transactions, buy Amazon gift cards, or authorise Western Union transfers.
 Australian victims reported $340 million lost to fraud schemes in 2017.
 Identity theft happens every single day.

 Ransomware Attacks Targeting Cyber Security in Healthcare